Toronto Blue Jays sign manager John Gibbons to contract extension

 Last fall, the Blue Jays finished with an 89-73 mark and beat the Baltimore Orioles in the AL wild-card game.
 Toronto beat the Rangers again in the ALDS but fell to the Cleveland Indians in the ALCS.

 Gibbons and general manager Ross Atkins talked about a deal briefly after last season, and renewed discussions at spring training.

-“It’s always a nice reward,” Gibbons recently said in Dunedin, Fla., when reports of a deal first surfaced.
-“I wasn’t obsessed with it.
-This organization has been great to me over the years.
-I’m pretty happy, pretty excited.”
+Although he’s happy to get the deal done, Gibbons wasn’t concerned with losing the players in the clubhouse if he didn’t have an extension.

+“I always hear about the lame duck status,” said Gibbons.
+“I don’t know if it really changes anything in the room.
+But as an individual, if you have that in the back of your mind, I don’t know if you’d do things differently.

+“Security can be a good thing, but it can be a bad thing.
+Some take that for granted and back off.
+I certainly don’t plan in doing that My family is happy, put it that way.”

 Gibbons’s contract was restructured before the 2016 season by team president Mark Shapiro, who replaced the retired Paul Beeston at the end of the 2015 campaign.